-For financial aid purposes: The Financial Aid Office has different full-time and part-time standards than the academic standards described above.
-Generally speaking, a student must be part time by financial aid’s standards, to receive federal loans and deferments.
+For financial aid purposes: The Office of Financial Aid has different full-time and part-time standards than the academic standards described above.
+Generally speaking, a graduate student must be at least half time (4 credits) to receive federal loans and deferments.
 Visit the financial aid website for more information.

 For further information and guidelines regarding other course load regulations, check the specific college and school sections of the University of Colorado Boulder Catalog.
 Your college may have different guidelines than those used for enrollment verification purposes above.